magentix/magentix.github.io/README.md

 # StaPy

-StaPy is a real-time static page generator made with Python 3.
+StaPy is a Static Site Generator.
+It works with Python without any additional package.

 ## Requirements